-- Best offer frequently the highest price and best terms.
-It is 10-20% over list price, 25-30% down at least, and has no contingencies for inspection, loan, and most of all, appraisal (the percentage over has to do with whether the home was priced spot on the value or strategically under).
+- The top offer frequently has the highest price and best terms.
+It is 10-20% over list price or more, 25-30% down at least, and has no contingencies for inspection, loan, and most of all, appraisal (the percentage over has to do with whether the home was priced spot on the value or strategically under).
 These offers come with all disclosures signed, and the buyer’s agent has even done her or his Agent Visual Inspection Disclosure.
 They include the proof of funds and usually also write a nice letter to the sellers about why they want to purchase that home. the buyer can absorb any appraisal shortfall and is prepared to do so.
 Right now, many homes are not appraising to sale price, so this is awfully important for sellers.

 - The best offer is also someone who’s been SURE that he or she or they wanted the home from the very beginning and looks ROCK SOLID.
 NO WAVERING, not a “last minute” offer.
 Any hesitation on your side will cause the seller to not feel good about your odds of closing the sale.
 Be consistently interested if you want the sale.
 A shaky looking buyer may not include their proof of funds.
 Perhaps they would not sign the disclosures yet or otherwise submit an incomplete package.
 They don’t come across as certain about buying this property and need a few days to see the property again, or show it to their parents, or otherwise confirm the decision to buy.
 Their agent is not so thorough.
 If the TDS is not fully signed off, is the buyers’ agent trying to sneak a 3 day right of cancellation into the contract?
 The best buyer’s offer doesn’t look shaky – it looks dead set on buying the home and has done everything possible to convince the seller of their conviction.